ErascusPlatypus/YoutubeChannelRecommender/README.md

 ## Project Description

 The Youtube Channel Recommender is a web extension designed to enhance your YouTube browsing experience by providing personalized channel recommendations.
-Utilizing a combination of web scraping and a K-Nearest Neighbors (KNN) model, this tool helps users discover new channels that align with their interests.
+Utilizing a combination of the YouTube Data API, web scraping and a K-Nearest Neighbors (KNN) model, this tool helps users discover new channels that align with their interests.

 ### Key Features